The Hands That Shape Temple Square

 Visiting Temple Square

 Temple Square is open daily 9:00 a.m. to 9:00 p.m.
-Admission to free.
+Admission is free.
 Holidays may affect some hours.

 There are a variety of dining options on Temple Square.
 Please note that Temple Square hospitality does not serve alcohol.